U.S. expresses 'deep concern' about Guatemala anti-corruption backlash

 “The Secretary expressed deep concern about any efforts to abolish anti-corruption offices, such as FECI,” Price said.

-President Alejandro Giammattei told Reuters this week he believed FECI's chief had a left-wing agenda that affected his work.
-Giammattei says his government is committed to fighting corruption and that he will not interfere with the attorney general's office. read more
+President Alejandro Giammattei told Reuters here this week he believed FECI's chief had a left-wing agenda that affected his work.
+Giammattei says his government is committed to fighting corruption and that he will not interfere with the attorney general's office.

 Giammattei said he was not involved in the pressure on FECI, despite himself having been imprisoned during a case Sandoval was involved in.